svgdotjs/svg.threed.js/README.md

 It needs:
 - ability to draw faces
-- implementation of the normals to detect font/back side of the faces
+- implementation of the normals to detect front/back side of the faces
 - camera's to rotate the view (now the object is rotated around its centre)
+- scene to hold multiple objects
 - lights
 - and many, many things more!